On toric ideals arising from signed graphs: Appendix

 \subsection{Proof of Proposition~\ref{prop:rank}}

-\begin{lemma} For an odd closed walk $\bw$, $[\bw]$ contains a cycle of $G$, which is odd in $(G,\tau)$. \end{lemma} \begin{proof} We show it by the induction on the length of the walk.
+\begin{lemma} For an odd-signed closed walk $\bw$, $[\bw]$ contains a cycle of $G$, which is odd-signed in $(G,\tau)$. \end{lemma} \begin{proof} We show it by the induction on the length of the walk.
 If it has length at most three, then it is trivial.
-Suppose that the lemma holds for any odd walk of length less than $\ell$ ($\ell>3$).
-Let $\bw$ be an odd walk of length $(\ell+1)$.
+Suppose that the lemma holds for any odd-signed walk of length less than $\ell$ ($\ell>3$).
+Let $\bw$ be an odd-signed walk of length $(\ell+1)$.
 If there is no repeated vertex in $\bw$, then $[\bw]$ is a cycle.
 Suppose that there is a repeated vertex in $\bw$.
-If $v$ is repeated in $\bw$, then we let $\bw=\bw_0+\bw_1$ so that each $\bw_i$ is a closed nontrivial walk with first vertex term $v$, and then we have $-1=\mu(\bw)=\mu(\bw_0)\mu(\bw_1)$ by Lemma~\ref{eq:sign:product:closed}, which implies that one of $\bw_0$ and $\bw_1$ is an odd closed walk, say $\bw_0$.
-Since $\bw_0$ is a proper subwalk of $\bw$, by the induction hypothesis, $[\bw_0]$ contains a cycle which is odd in $(G,\tau)$ and so $[\bw]$ does. \end{proof}
+If $v$ is repeated in $\bw$, then we let $\bw=\bw_0+\bw_1$ so that each $\bw_{i}$ is a closed nontrivial walk with first vertex term $v$, and then we have $-1=\mu(\bw)=\mu(\bw_0)\mu(\bw_1)$ by Lemma~\ref{eq:sign:product:closed}, which implies that one of $\bw_0$ and $\bw_1$ is an odd-signed closed walk, say $\bw_0$.
+Since $\bw_0$ is a proper subwalk of $\bw$, by the induction hypothesis, $[\bw_0]$ contains a cycle which is odd-signed in $(G,\tau)$ and so $[\bw]$ does. \end{proof}

 \begin{proof}[Proof of Proposition~\ref{prop:rank}] Let $A=A(G,\tau)$ and $A(e)$ be the column of $A$ corresponding to an edge $e$.
 Take a spanning tree $T$ of $G$.
 Then clearly, the submatrix obtained by the columns corresponding the edges of $T$ has the rank $|V(G)|-1$.
-Thus $\mathrm{rank}(A)\ge |V(G)|-1$.
+Thus, $\mathrm{rank}(A)\ge |V(G)|-1$.